chnihy/randomchordsapp/README.md

 To launch app:

-Download zip and install
+1. Download as zip and install

-Navigate to project folder
+2. Navigate to project folder

-run:
+3. run:
    python3 main.py